Bronte's history

 «Libertà»

 Besides Giuseppe Cesare Abba, also a great narrator of the level of Giovanni Verga, who, at the epoch of the facts, was 20 years old, dedicated to the dramatic rural riot of Bronte his short story, "Libertà" (Freedom).
+Freedom paid very dearly, tragic epilogue of the secular vassalage grown in the Nelson' shadow, in the rich Dukedom from 1799 settled in the castle.

 "Libertà" is the most significant example of a short story that the Verga wrote inspiring himself to the fight between opposite classes and to the perennial violence of their relationship.
 In the various parts of the tale he makes correspond a historical moment and a diverse point of view.